Contact for more information.

 About the Tutor

-He previously taught as a university physics lecturer, a community college physics professor, and a high school math and physics teacher, and he previously tutored students in physics, calculus, algebra, geometry, trigonometry, and standardized test preparation.
+He previously taught as a university physics instructor, a community college physics professor, and a high school math and physics teacher, and he previously tutored students in physics, calculus, algebra, geometry, trigonometry, and standardized test preparation.

 Mathematics: Pre-Algebra, Algebra 1, Algebra 2, Geometry, Trigonometry, Pre-Calculus, Calculus, Linear Algebra, Differential Equations